 Tasks include scrub clearance, removal of non-native species, and opening areas on the Trust Reserves in Brighton so it can be better used by Forest School groups and allow easier management, surveying and community use.

 Email our Volunteer Team with your details.
-Please include information about the type of volunteer opportunity you are looking for, location and availability so we can find a suitable placement for you.
+Please include information about the type of volunteer opportunity you are looking for, location and availability so we can aim to find a suitable placement for you.